Skip to content

 • Monitor the product index to verify continuous updates

 After deployment, access the web-based Management UI to monitor and control your prerender deployment.
-The UI requires configuration with your App Builder workspace credentials before it displays deployment-specific data.
+Configure the UI with your App Builder workspace credentials before deployment-specific data appears.

 The Management UI provides: